NethServer/docs/administrator-manual/en/webtop5.rst

 .. warning::

-   Webtop is a **clientless groupware**: its functionality are fully available **only using the web interface**!
+   Webtop is a **clientless groupware**: its functionalities are fully available **only using the web interface**!

-   The use of CalDAV/CardDAV through third-party clients **can not be considered a web interface alternative**.
+   The use of CalDAV/CardDAV through third-party clients **cannot be considered a web interface alternative**.

 Sharing email folders or the entire account